“No part of the education of a politician is more indispensable than the fighting of elections.” – Winston Churchill

 What should you do

 The first thing to do is dip a toe in the water.
-This may include setting up a Twitter account, setting up a Facebook page, improving and becoming much more interactive with Linked In and in particular be focused on what you publish being related to your area of expertise.
+This may include setting up a Twitter account, setting up a Facebook page, improving and becoming much more interactive with Linked In and in particular being focused on what you publish being related to your area of expertise.

 For example, a colleague of mine uses Twitter to advertise IT jobs.
 He is now substantially reducing his cost of advertising those same jobs on Seek and achieving good results.